Cancellation Watch Column:

-The ratings numbers that I report generally in my Cancellation Watch column come from the TV by the Numbers and Show Buzz Daily sites, but they originate from the Nielsen Company (more on them below).
+The ratings numbers that I report generally in my Cancellation Watch column come from the Show Buzz Daily and TV by the Numbers sites, but they originate from the Nielsen Company (more on them below).
 I also get some numbers from other industry sources like Hollywood Reporter, TheWrap, and Deadline Hollywood, etc.

 How often does the Cancellation Watch column run?

 The Cancellation Watch ratings roundup post which has the full rundown on the Monday thru Sunday numbers from the prior week will come out once a week on Tuesday (or Wednesday if there are ratings delays).
 And throughout the week I might do additional Cancellation Watch posts with breaking news and/or comments on interesting developments, premiere/finale numbers, etc. At the Cancellation Watch Twitter Site, I post the latest ratings when available which is usually the morning after a show airs for the broadcast networks (ABC, CBS, CW, FOX, and NBC) and the afternoon after for the cable channels (the numbers for Friday cable shows are available Monday afternoon).
-During the regular season, I will be putting out the Scorecard posts that compare a show’s performance vs. its network’s benchmarks usually on Fridays.
+During the regular season, I will be putting out (usually on Wednesdays) the Scorecard posts that compare a show’s performance vs. its network’s benchmarks.

 What is the Cancellation Alert status that you report?

 This measures the likelihood that a television series will get cancelled.
-The five levels, from least likely to most likely to get cancelled are Low, Moderate, Medium, Elevated, and High.
+Here are the four levels: